 Other offenses that are also charged in cases involving bad checks include Theft (CA pc 484) and Grand Theft (CA PC 487).

 Criminal Fraud Defense

 Assembling all available evidence and discovery in a fraud crime defense can take weeks or months.
-Efficient use of investigators to look at the evidence the prosecutor has is the first key in building a strong defense.
-A defendant who did not intend to commit a fraud or wrote a bad check in good faith cannot be convicted of violating PC 476(a).
+The efficient use of investigators to look at the evidence the prosecutor has is the first key in building a strong defense.
+A defendant who did not intend to commit fraud or wrote a bad check in good faith cannot be convicted of violating PC 476(a).
 This defense however is complicated and requires significant investigation to create a plausible story for a jury and the court.

 An honest mistake does not make someone a criminal.
 If you are charged with passing a bad check that you believed to be legitimate then you have a complete defense to the charge.
 Our firm has obtained dismissals of cases where the client had attempted to deposit a bad check from a third party with no knowledge that the account was fake or had no funds available.

 Consent to alter a check is also a common instance where the prosecutor accuses a defendant of a crime where in fact no criminal act took place.
 Altering a name or amount on a check with the consent of the person who wrote it is not a crime.

 Consequences of Conviction

 As with any case of white-collar crime the dollar amount matters.
 The prosecutors who deal with most fraud cases are unique in that they receive additional funding based on how much money they recover for alleged victims.